Signal Processing Challenges and Examples for {\it in-situ} Transmission Electron Microscopy: Image analysis techniques for segmentation and feature extraction

 Segmentation can be sensitive to noise; in TEM imaging, there are many noise sources such as user input, experimental changes, and instrument noise.
-The noise is distinct from actual material changes -- the signals-of-interest -- but it may be difficult to distinguish.
+The noise is distinct from actual material changes -- the signals-of-interest --but may not be easy to distinguish.
 For instance, in corrosion applications, there can be a rapidly changing atmosphere environment when the measurements are taken, which will change the brightness of a recorded frame in a video; this introduces a form of high-frequency noise that may vary over time.
-In such situations, we may identify the noise's temporal and spatial characteristics, which can be categorized as either global or local techniques based on the spatial and temporal scale.
-In particular, global noise affects all pixels in the frame of a video somewhat evenly; moreover, it is more likely to arise due to fluctuations in the pressure of the gas or thickness of the liquid flowing over samples.
+We may identify the noise's temporal and spatial characteristics in such situations, which can be categorized as either global or local techniques based on the spatial and temporal scale.
+In particular, global noise affects all pixels in the frame of a video somewhat evenly; moreover, it is more likely to arise due to fluctuations in the gas pressure or thickness of the liquid flowing over samples.
 On the other hand, local fluctuations affect only a single pixel and arise due to electrons arriving more (or less) in phase with each other at a particular point in space.
-On the temporal scale-level, high-frequency noise usual results from imaging conditions and is unrelated material changes, and thus it is relatively easy to identify and remove.
+On the temporal scale level, high-frequency noise usually results from imaging conditions and is unrelated material changes, and thus it is relatively easy to identify and remove.
 Low-frequency noise is slowly time-varying and may occur on similar time scales as the material's physical changes, making it more difficult to remove.

 Extracting the material signal from observations is known as {\it denoising}.
 Consider a model for the observation at a discrete location indexed by $(n, m)$ in the image: $Y_{n ,m} = X_{n,m} + \epsilon_{n,m}$, where $Y_{n, m}$ is the observation, $X_{n, m}$ corresponds to the material signal and $\epsilon_{n, m}$ is the noise.
 Generally speaking, there are two approaches for denoising: identifying the signal (based on assumptions and prior knowledge) or identifying the structured noises and then removing them from observation.
 Assume the noise is normally distributed with zero-mean and variance $\sigma^2$: $\epsilon_{n,m} \sim \mathcal{N} (0, \sigma ^2)$, and thus $\mathbb{E}(Y_{n, m})=X_{n, m}$.
 Due to a lack of sufficient samples to estimate the expected value, we make an assumption about the {\it local smoothness} property that the pixels $(k,l)$ in the neighborhood of pixel $(n, m)$, defined with respect to certain distance measure $D(\cdot, \cdot)$ and radius $r >0$: $\mathcal{K}_{n,m}(r) := \left\{(k,l) | \ D\left( (n,m), (k,l) \right) < r \right\},$ have a similar material signal value, ${X}_{k,l} \approx {X}_{n,m}$.
 This allows us to estimate the expected value as